scottsappen/KafkaSSLAuthExample/README.md

 - Part 2 - Setup plaintext un-secure for a quick test
 - Part 3 - Configure and test 1-way SSL authentication
 - Part 4 - Configure and test 2-way SSL authentication
+- Part 5 - Configure other aspects of the Confluent platform with SSL

 That's it.
 When you're done, I hope you will have enjoyed this walkthrough and learned something new.